-In the light of all that has been stated above, one is not sure how much will be the amount that will be collected as Cess, and what are the nature and extent of welfare and social security benefits that can be provided.
-Before we examine that with reference to the provisions of the two Ordinances, it is necessary to refer to section 16(1) of the First Ordinance which makes it obligatory for the beneficiary worker to contribute to the Welfare Fund at such rates per month as may be prescribed.
-Considering that the other statutory Welfare Funds such as those for Beedi workers, Mica mine workers, Limestone and Dolomite Ore Mine workers and the Iron Ore, Manganese Ore and Chrome Ore Mine workers do not provide for any contribution by the workers, it is difficult to see the need for such contribution from section of workers who, admittedly, а are more disadvantaged than most other workers.
-(In passing, it may be noted that the above statutory welfare funds do not prescribe an employment limit for covergage and benefits.
-Also, it may be mentioned that civil servants, who incidentally, are perhaps the one category of workers getting the best of all welfare and social security benefits, do not pay any contribution, except for a small contribution towards Central Government Health Service facilities).
+One is not sure how much will be the amount that will be collected as cess, and what are the nature and extent of welfare and social security benefits that can be provided.
+Before we examine, it is necessary to refer to section 16 (1) of the first Ordinance which makes it obligatory for the beneficiary worker to contribute to the welfare fund at such rates per month as may be prescribed.
+Considering that the other statutory welfare funds such as those for Beedi workers, mica mine workers, limestone and dolomite ore mine workers and the iron ore, manganese ore and chrome ore mine workers do not provide for any contribution by the workers, it is difficult to see the need for such contribution from a section of workers who, admittedly, are more disadvantaged than most other workers.
 Therefore, this provision should be deleted.
-Even if it is argued speciously but piously that the contribution has been provided for with a view to ensure that the beneficiaries feel involved in the activities of the Welfare Fund, then let the law provide for a maximum level of contribution, say not more than Rupees Five per month per beneficiary.
+Even if it is argued speciously but piously that the beneficiaries feel involved in the activities of the Welfare Fund, then let the law provide for a maximum level of contribution, say not more than Rupees Five per month per beneficiary.

-Chapter IV of the First Ordinance relates to registration of peneficiaries; a beneficiary has been defined as a building worker registered under section 12, which provides for registration as beneficiary every building worker, above the age of eighteen and below sixty, who has been engaged in any building or other construction work for not less then ninety days during the preceeding twelve months.
+Chapter IV of the first Ordinance relates to registration of beneficiaries; a beneficiary has been defined as a building worker registered under Section 12, which provides for registration as beneficiary every building worker, above the age of eighteen and below sixty, who has been engaged in construction work for not less then ninety days during the last twelve months.
 Though this section talks of 'every' building worker, it is felt that there is a catch in it, for the reason that the immediate preceeding section 11 seems to restrict such prior employment for not less than ninety days to such employment as in establishment engaging 50 or more persons on any day; otherwise, the phrase, 'subject to the provisions of this Ordinance' occuring at the beginning of section 11 has no significance.
-Thus, apart from restricting coverage to larger establishments, the number of beneficiaries is sought to be further intailed.
-Is this by design or by oversight or as it merely that we are being unnecessarily apprehensive or suspicious ?
+Thus, apart from restricting coverage to larger establishments, the number of beneficiaries is sought to be further curtailed.
+Is this by design or by oversight or as it 71 merely that we are being unnecessarily apprehensive or suspicious?

-Section 14(2) of the First Ordinance states that if a person had been a beneficiary for at least five years continuously immediately before attaining the age of sixty years, he shall be eligible to get such benefits as may be prescribed.
-It is not clear what is sought to be conveyed by this provision, except that in such cases, the beneficiary will get a pension, as provided for under section 22(1)(ii) or will be eligible for a house building loan vide section 22(i)(iii).
+Section 14(2) of the first Ordinance states that if a person had been a beneficiary for at least five years continuously immediately before attaining the age of sixty years, he shall be eligible to get such benefits as may be prescribed.
+It is not clear what is sought to be conveyed by this provision, except that in such cases, the beneficiary will get a pension, as provided for under section 22(1) (ii) or will be eligible for a house building loan vide section 22(1) (iii).
 This can conversely, be interpreted to mean that a beneficiary will not get pension unless he has been a beneficiary continuously for five years immediately before attaining the age of sixty years i.e. from the age of 55 onwards.
-If so, all that is needed to mulct him of the benefits is to break this continuity and this, as we all know, is not difficult to arrange.
+If so, all that is needed to deprive him of the benefits is to break this continuity and this, as we all know, is not difficult to arrange.
 Alternatively if the scheme of regulation of employment is done as suggested in the NCC-CL bill, the matter could be tackled.